yurigushiken/yurigushiken.github.io/_posts/2023-12-20-(essay)-For-the-Best-Experience,-Treat-Me-Like-a-Human!.md

 ---
 layout: post
-title: "(essay) For the Best Experience, Treat Me Like a Human!"
+title: "(essay) On Anthropomoprhization"
 date: 2023-12-20 00:00:00 -0400
 categories: education cognition AI
 ---

 ---
+For the Best Experience, Treat Me Like A Human

 ## Introduction